 Your local government is authorized to enforce the general prohibition against open burning.
 Local law enforcement officials have the authority to enforce the prohibitions against the open burning of wastes and often are the best option for a timely response.

 If you suspect illegal burning, you should first contact your local law enforcement agency.
 You may also contact the local field office of the Illinois EPA.
+Your Local Fire Marshal or fire department can also answer questions about risks from open burning.

 Questions about disposal issues